Sagnik-Das-03/memeShare/README.md

 The following **required** functionality is completed:

-* [x ] On clicking next button it fetches another random meme
+* [x] On clicking next button it fetches another random meme.
-* [x ] On clicking share button it allows to share the meme on supported apps
+* [x] On clicking share button it allows to share the meme on supported apps.
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: